BlockstreamResearch/dicemix/doc/protocol.md

             // Exclude peers who have sent unexpected protocol messages for all p in P do
-                // Given p.kesk, we can replay peer p's entire protocol execution, because the
+                // Given p.seed, we can replay peer p's entire protocol execution, because the
                 // protocol execution is deterministic except for the input messages to be mixed,
-                // which we can recover from the DC(KE) round. replay peer p's expected protocol messages of the previous run by deriving them from p.kesk and recovering peer p's purported input messages, and set p.otvk_hashes[] to peer p's my_otvk_hashes[] variable on the way
+                // which we can recover from the DC(KE) round. replay peer p's expected protocol messages of the previous run by deriving them from p.seed and recovering peer p's purported input messages, and set p.msg_hashes[] to peer p's my_msg_hashes[] variable on the way

                 if p has sent an unexpected message then P := P \ {p}

-            // Exclude peers who are involved in a slot collision, i.e., an OTVK hash collision for all (p1, p2) in P^2 such that there is i and j with p1.otvk_hashes[i] = p2.otvk_hashes[j] and (p1 != p2 or i != j) do P_exclude := P_exclude U {p1, p2}
+            // Exclude peers who are involved in a slot collision, i.e., a message hash collision for all (p1, p2) in P^2 such that there is i and j with p1.msg_hashes[i] = p2.msg_hashes[j] and (p1 != p2 or i != j) do P_exclude := P_exclude U {p1, p2}

             // Rotate keys